TheLat/fusion/README.md

 - Gust is a flying move.
 This makes early life hard for Bulbasaur.

 Concerning Fusions:
   There are 22,801 pokemon that can appear in Pokemon: Fusion.
 The developer can't inspect all of them.
 Some may be duds with few or no attack moves (Pikachu-Bulbasaur is quite terrible).
 Some things may happen that make no sense (things fused with Gengar will learn Hypnosis from Gengar or Dream Eater from Gengar, but not both).
 As a way to balance this, fusions are compatible with every TM and HM that either parent could learn.
+  While there are 22,801 possible fusions in the game, only 19,667 can be evolved to naturally.
+A Bulbasaur-Charmander will always evolve into an Ivysaur-Charmander, and a Bulbasaur-Charmeleon will not exist unless you specifically fuse those two.